kojamad28/kaggle-titanic/README.md

-# Jupyter Kaggle
+# Titanic

-This repository provides a python environment using Jupyterlab for Kaggle competitions.
+Titanic competition on Kaggle